skohub-io/skohub-editor/README.md

 ```
 The content of the new build will be available on [localhost:9005](http://localhost:9005).
 Omitting `PORT` will start the server at port 8080.

+### start scripts
+You may want to use the start scripts in `scripts/` to manage via init and to monitor them with `monit`.